Nov 18 2024

 Once a healthy, well-trained surgeon, now using a walker for daily activities

-Magnus Legert is a former elite tennis player who worked as an orthopaedic surgeon.
-Life, however, took an unexpected turn.
-From being a healthy 50-year-old, he now lives with ataxia and is highly dependent on a walker.
-Rehab is an important part of Magnus' everyday life and without good assistive devices, this wouldn't be possible.
-Here, he shares his story in the hope of helping more people achieve freedom of movement.
+Magnus Legert is a former elite tennis player and he worked as an orthopedic surgeon.
+But life took a turn.
+From being a healthy 50-year-old, he now lives with ataxia and a great need for a rollator.
+Rehab is an important part of Magnus' everyday life and without good aids it would not be possible.
+Here he shares his story to help others achieve freedom of movement.

 Like this?
 Share it with your Friends!